dusmel/engineering-playbook/andela-twelve-factor.md

 ### What does that mean for our application ?

 In _database.js_, we define the _postgres_ connection and use DATABASE_URL environment variable to pass the postgres connection string.
-We use [dotenv](https://www.npmjs.com/package/dotenv) npm package to easily manage environment variables for local development.
+We use [dotenv](https://yarnpkg.com/en/package/dotenv) yarn package to easily manage environment variables for local development.

 ```
 const production = {